Thursday, May 30, 2024

 Comparison: The median represents the middle value of the dataset when arranged in order.
 It is a robust measure that is not affected by extreme values.

 Contrast: Using the median alongside the mean provides a more complete picture of the data distribution.
-It can help identify any skewness or outliers impacting the valuation model.
+It can help identify any skewness or outliers that may affect the valuation model.

 4. Mode: